 What does that mean for ride-sharing companies operating in Florida with regard to IC misclassification claims?
 Again, not much.
 As I reported in my blog post of March 5, 2017, Uber has already been sued in a lawsuit brought under the Fair Labor Standards Act seeking a national collective action for allegedly misclassifying drivers as ICs.
 However, in response to Uber’s renewed motion to compel arbitration pursuant to the agreement to arbitrate that the plaintiff driver had signed, a federal magistrate judge issued a Report and Recommendation granting Uber’s motion.
 Lamour v.
 Uber Technologies, Inc., No. 16-Civ-21449 (S.D.
 Fla.
 Mar.
 1, 2017).
 While the magistrate judge’s decision is not final, it is likely to be adopted by the district court judge.
 Unless overruled on appeal, federal wage and hour claims against Uber in Florida will not be subject to a class or collective action but rather to individual arbitrations.

-While it is ideal for businesses to maximize IC compliance before they are targeted in an IC misclassification audit or administrative or court proceedings, the fundamentals of IC Diagnostics™ can also be valuable in defending new and existing legal challenges to a company’s IC classifications.
+While it is ideal for businesses to maximize IC compliance before they are targeted in an IC misclassification audit or administrative or court proceedings, the fundamentals of a process such as IC Diagnostics™ can also be valuable in defending new and existing legal challenges to a company’s IC classifications.

 Written by Richard Reibstein.